 Bachelor of Arts

 The Elementary/Special Education major is a merged program that emphasizes preparation in both areas.
 Throughout this program, elementary/special education majors develop an understanding of effective elementary curriculum and pedagogy as well as knowledge of individual differences and strategies to differentiate instruction and implement specialized supports to meet students’ academic and behavioral needs.
-Upon completion of the program, elementary/special education majors are eligible for certification in both elementary education and special education in Rhode Island and a number of other states.
+Upon completion of all program requirements, elementary/special education majors are eligible for certification in both elementary education and special education in Rhode Island and a number of other states.

 To complete the elementary/special education major in four years students must declare the major during their freshman year.